 Silk: 2006 | Call: 1987

-David Bailey QC specialises in all aspects of commercial law.
-High profile commercial cases in which he has recently appeared include leading for the successful appellants in the Supreme Court in The Alexandros T, acting for Lloyds Bank in relation to PPI, and the West Tankers litigation.
+David Bailey QC is one of the country’s leading commercial silks.
+He specialises in all aspects of commercial law and is regularly sought after for his expertise in shipping (including super-yacht), insurance and jurisdictional disputes.
+High profile cases in which David has recently appeared include leading for the appellants in Enka v Chubb and The Alexandros T in the Supreme Court, acting for Lloyds Bank in relation to PPI, The Atlantik Confidence, the SBM/MPOUstor and the West Tankers litigation.
 Much of David’s practice is in arbitration.

 Silk: 2006 | Call: 1989